fierval/fcnd/motion_planning/writeup_template.md

 ### Introduction

-Unlike some drones out there that prefer to fly cautiously looking around before they take the next step, afraid to soar, wasting computing cycles, this drone lives dangerously.
+Unlike some drones out there that prefer to fly cautiously looking around before they take the next step, afraid to soar, wasting computational cycles, this drone lives dangerously.
 It flies in a range of heights (from 10 to 25 m), on a pre-computed graph of points spanning (most of) the collision grid.

 This approach should be complemented with a receding horizon algorithm (not implemented in this project) for flying on a non-static grid.